oracle/weblogic-image-tool/site/cache.md

 # Cache

-The Image Tool maintains a local file cache for patches and installers.
+The Image Tool maintains a local file cache store, this store is used to look up where the Java, WebLogic installers, and WebLogic patches reside in the local file system.

+By default, it is stored in the user's ```$HOME/cache``` directory.
+Under this directory, the lookup information is stored in the file ```.metadata```.
+All automatically downloaded patches also reside in this directory.

+This default cache store location can be changed by setting the environment variable WLSIMG_CACHEDIR

 The `cache` command can be used to manipulate the local file cache.
 There are several subcommands of the cache feature:

 ```
 Usage: imagetool cache [COMMAND]